newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-consumer-affairs.md

 After you complete this task, you will have:

 - A New Jersey Home Improvement Contractor (NJHIC) number
-- Official paper registration received my mail (also known as a registration card)
+- Official registration document received my mail (also known as a registration card)